SWOT Analysis: How To Do One [With Template & Examples]

 The template above helps get you started on your own SWOT analysis.

 These SWOT examples are not exhaustive.
-However, they are a great starting point to inspire you as you do your own SWOT analysis.
+However, they were a great starting point for me as I conducted my SWOT analysis, and I hope they help you too!

 Apple’s SWOT analysis

-Here’s how we’d conduct a SWOT analysis on Apple.
+Here’s how I would conduct a SWOT analysis on Apple.

 Strengths

 First off, strengths.
-While Apple has many strengths, let’s identify the top three:
+While Apple has many strengths, in my opinion the top three are:

 • Brand recognition.